maratai/craftery/sff.md

 - Kate Hawks. *The Lovers: The Legend of Trystan and Yseult*.

 # Children's Fantasy
+- Diana Wynne Jones. *The Chronicles of Chrestomanci, Volume I*, omnibus of *Charmed Live* and *The Lives of Christopher Chant*. **Recommended** for the first one; Jones' oeuvre is fine but *Charmed Life* is the one I imprinted on.
 - Ann Turnbull. *The Wolf King*. **Recommended**.

 # Collections (single-author)